 There are portable toilets located outside near the South gate.
 There are additional women’s washrooms located inside the temple, along with a handicap accessible facility (enter the temple through the West door at the Menomonee Street entrance).

 There is a nurse on duty who can help with most first-aid situations.
-If assistance is needed, ask any of the Ginza staff at either entrance Gate or the Stage or approach any volunteer wearing a Ginza cap.
+If assistance is needed, ask any of the Ginza staff at either entrance Gate or the Stage.

 There are safety personnel on duty.
-If assistance is needed, ask any of the Ginza staff at either entrance Gate or the Stage or approach any volunteer wearing a Ginza cap.
+If assistance is needed, ask any of the Ginza staff at either entrance Gate or the Stage.

 Ginza Event Map